 Homeownership has a downside.
 But that's not really news; owning a home has never been appropriate for all people, at least not all the time.
 Not even in the '50s, when Dad came home from work to a wife, a tidy home, dinner on the table and 2.2 kids.
 Not even then, when homeownership was rising sharply.

 The homeownership rate in this country languished below 50 percent until well after the Great Depression.
-A booming post-World War II economy, favorable tax laws, a rejuvenated home-building industry and easier financing ( FHA, VA and Fannie Mae home loans) caused homeownership to surge nationally, exceeding 60 percent in just two decades.
+A booming post-World War II economy, favorable tax laws, a rejuvenated home-building industry and easier financing (FHA loans, VA loans and Fannie Mae home loans) caused homeownership to surge nationally, exceeding 60 percent in just two decades.
 It remained near 65 percent until subprime mortgage availability and low mortgage rates pushed homeownership to a record high of nearly 69 percent in 2006.